 - Drawing up and circulating agendas and minutes of meetings

-- Administering IFLA and maintaining close relations with Members and Correspondents
+- Administering IFLA and maintaining close relations with Members

-- Collecting fees from Members and Correspondents
+- Collecting fees from Members

 - Collecting and accounting for all income and expenditure of meetings

-|An Auditor shall be elected by the Members of the Annual General Meeting for a term of two years.
-The auditor’s term shall not coincide with the President’s term.
-The auditor shall be responsible for the inspection and verification of the Association’s income and expenditure, and for confirming at the Annual General Meeting that the accounts are a correct record.
+|An Auditor shall be elected by the General Assembly for a term of two years.
+The Auditor’s term shall not coincide with the President’s term.
+The Auditor shall be responsible for the inspection and verification of the Association’s income and expenditure, and for confirming at the General Assembly that the accounts are a correct record.